 The environmental management category is assessed annually.

-The Protection of the Environment Operations (General) Regulation 2009 prescribes administrative fees for holders of environment protection licences.
+Clause 10 of the Protection of the Environment Operations (General) Regulation 2009 prescribes administrative fees for holders of environment protection licences.
 The method of calculating licence administrative fees incorporates the environmental management category determined for each licence.

 The incorporation of a licensee's environmental performance and their licence administrative fees provides greater incentives for licensees to improve compliance and environmental performance.